-- 1. Such devices must be turned off during school hours (student arrival on campus until the end of the last instructional period).
+- 1. Such devices must be turned off during school hours when the student enters a building. (student arrival on campus until the end of the last instructional period).
 In addition, wireless communication devices must be turned off while students are transported to and from school on the regular school bus route. - 2.
 If emergency calls to or from students are necessary, they should be placed through the school office and not from the student's cell phone, unless authorized. - 3.
-Personal cellular telephones and other wireless communication devices cannot be visible and should be kept secure to prevent theft (vehicles, purses, backpacks, lockers, etc.) Schools will not be responsible for lost, stolen, or damaged communication devices.
+Personal cellular telephones and other wireless communication devices cannot be visible and should be kept secure to prevent theft (vehicles, purses, backpacks, lockers, etc.) Schools will not be responsible for lost, stolen, or damaged communication devices. - 4.
+Personal cellular telephones and other wireless communication devices are not allowed for use during instructional time.
+Instructional time is defined as direct teacher instruction and/or student engagement in learning activities. - 5.
+Individual teachers may provide additional specifications on location of cell phones during their class time.